Managing Configuration Comments on IOS XR

 How to Modify a Comment in IOS XR

-Once a comment has been associated with a command, it can be updated.
-Two approaches are available for doing so:
+Once a comment has been associated with a command, it can also be updated.
+Two approaches are available to do this:

 - Enter the updated comment and then reapply the same command with the same configuration parameters.